yusufsezer/326_project/docs/submission_final.md

 Title: RudyOnRails
 Subtitle: PlayWithMe
 Semester: Fall 2018
-Team Members: Navin Lal, Nithin Mahesh, Rudy Pikulik, Chris Rybiki, Panav Setia, Yusuf Sezer
+Team Members: Navin Lal, Nithin Mahesh, Rudy Pikulik, Chris Rybicki, Panav Setia, Yusuf Sezer

+## Special Grading Instructions for Instructor/TA(s)

+As part of our team goal for the final submission, we make calls to Sendgrid's API to programmatically generate and send emails.
+For security reasons, we did not push the API key to the project's public repository.
+You can find the API key in the team's Slack channel (Team G - RudyOnRails).
+In prder for the email functionality to work, please set the EMAIL_HOST_PASSWORD variable (at the bottom of the settings.py file) to equal the API key.

 ## Overview:

 PlayWithMe is an online web platform that allows its users to find or create groups for gaming.
 Our users will be able to log in to our website and create gaming sessions that allows users to join and communicate with the rest of the group.
 In addition to creating a group, a user will also be able to login and search for a group to join.
 PlayWithMe brings all kinds of gamers together allowing collaboration between people across campuses.

 Currently the gaming industry has platforms such as Steam, Playstation Network, and Xbox Live.
 Our platform however, compared to the competition, is currently centered around the UMass Campus.
 Since we were focused on creating an application for avid gamers within a college campus our application is it’s own standalone entity unlike other platforms currently available.

 No other gaming platform at the moment connects players with not only games, but incorporates a facebook messenger like chat system to communicate more efficiently and get to gaming!

 ### User Interface:

-Api Key - We used Sendgrid to programmatically send emails.
-For security reasons, the corresponding API key is not pushed to the public repository.
-Please find the API key in Team G's slack channel (Team RudyOnRails) and insert it at the bottom of the settings.py file.

 Sign Up - This page allows users to create an account.